arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitFieldInit(ctx *FieldInitContext)
     ExitFieldInit is called when production fieldInit is exited.

+func (s *BaseArcParserListener) ExitFinallyClause(ctx *FinallyClauseContext)
+    ExitFinallyClause is called when production finallyClause is exited.

 func (s *BaseArcParserListener) ExitForStmt(ctx *ForStmtContext)
     ExitForStmt is called when production forStmt is exited.

 func (s *BaseArcParserListener) ExitFunctionDecl(ctx *FunctionDeclContext)
     ExitFunctionDecl is called when production functionDecl is exited.

+func (s *BaseArcParserListener) ExitGenericArgs(ctx *GenericArgsContext)
+    ExitGenericArgs is called when production genericArgs is exited.

+func (s *BaseArcParserListener) ExitGenericParamList(ctx *GenericParamListContext)
+    ExitGenericParamList is called when production genericParamList is exited.

+func (s *BaseArcParserListener) ExitGenericParams(ctx *GenericParamsContext)
+    ExitGenericParams is called when production genericParams is exited.

 func (s *BaseArcParserListener) ExitIfStmt(ctx *IfStmtContext)
     ExitIfStmt is called when production ifStmt is exited.